The impact of our peculiar motion on primordial non-Gaussianity measurements using the LIGER4GAL framework: Results

 \subsection{Impact of Relativistic RSDs on cosmological parameters}

 We now turn to the central aim of this work: evaluating the impact of relativistic RSDs on cosmological parameter measurements using the galaxy catalogues we generated.
 As these effects affect the large-scale galaxy clustering signal, neglecting them in the theoretical modelling of the observables can bias measurements of cosmological parameters and lead to false detection of certain signatures.
-In particular, we focus on the FOTO signal and the bias it induces in estimates of Local PNG, as well as its influence on parameters inferred from the full-shape fit of the power spectrum, when not properly accounted for in the theoretical modelling of the galaxy power spectrum.
+First, we show the impact of relativistic effects for a comoving observer, then we focus, in particular, on the FOTO signal and the bias it induces in estimates of Local PNG, as well as its influence on parameters inferred from the full-shape fit of the power spectrum, when not properly accounted for in the theoretical modelling of the galaxy power spectrum.